nishant203code/Automated-AI-Mock-Interviewer/README.md

 - Review Recent Interviews: Access your most recent interviews directly from the home page for quick review and continued improvement.

 ## Feedback
-   If you have any feedback, please reach me at [nishantporwal203@gmail.com](mailto:nishantporwal203@gmail.com) or connect with me on [LinkedIn](www.linkedin.com/in/nishant-porwal-581247259).
+   If you have any feedback, please reach me at [nishantporwal203@gmail.com](mailto:nishantporwal203@gmail.com)

 ## Contributing